by Julian Buchanan 7th October 2014

 While DRUGO, the outlawed and persecuted dragon in the animation is demonised, the many unspoken relatives of DRUGO (who we are led to believe are not part of the dragon family), better known as LEGALO (alcohol, tobacco, caffeine, pharmaceutical drugs, food drugs etc) – have been living like royalty in the kingdom, fully accommodated, promoted, integrated and supported by Kings and Queens across the nations, and enjoyed by the masses.
 But the LEGALO dragons have been airbrushed out of the animation as if they were not brothers and sisters of DRUGO.

-The Global Commission of Drug Policy have made a remarkable and helpful contribution to promoting drug reform and I applaud them. however, while this animation is made with good intentions and will no doubt encourage many good outcomes on one level – but if genuine and lasting drug policy reform is to occur we need to acknowledge the propaganda, misinformation and lies at the heart of the problem.
+The Global Commission of Drug Policy have made a remarkable and helpful contribution to promoting drug reform and I applaud them. however, while this animation is made with good intentions and will no doubt encourage many positive outcomes on one level – but if genuine and lasting drug policy reform is to occur we need to acknowledge the propaganda, misinformation and lies at the heart of the problem.

 It’s ironic too because the animation suggests society is hostile to drugs and needs to learn to be more tolerant and accommodating of drugs.
 When in reality society is probably more pro-drugs and using more substances now than it’s ever done with BigPharma and BigLegalDrugsBusiness sitting very nicely with us wherever we go and whatever we do readily supplying and encouraging (legal) drug use.
 But then people using LEGALO like those in this video aren’t taking dangerous drugs – are they?